eCogra is based in the UK and was established in 2003 as an independent testing agency, specialising in certifying online gaming systems and software.

 By looking at the types of refused disputes, it is apparent that more may need to be done by the UKGC.
 The question arises, how can the UKGC ensure gambling customers are aware of which issues should be dealt with by the regulatory framework, and which by an ADR.

-There are other dispute websites available, but only UKGC approved ADR’s are recommended.
-Their decision is binding, and if the gambling operator fails to act in accordance with the ADR’s ruling, then the UKGC is able to step in and take action.
+There are other dispute websites available, but only UKGC approved ADR's are recommended.
+Their decision is binding, and if the UK Bingo, Casino or Sports Betting operator fails to act in accordance with the ADR's ruling, then the UKGC is able to step in and take action.